 If you do find something, or notice any changes in your breasts, see your GP immediately.
 Self-examination should be done in addition to, and not as a substitute for yearly breast examinations by your GP, and screening mammograms every two years (these are available free of charge through BreastScreen NSW by calling 13 20 50).
 It's important to remember that the vast majority of breast changes aren't cancer, but visit your GP as soon as possible anyway to see if further testing is needed.

 Today women read and hear a lot of information about risk of breast cancer.
-Get the facts on the risk factors and calculate your risk of breast cancer
+Get the facts on the risk factors of breast cancer..

 There is a great deal of information on the internet about breast cancer.
 Whilst we suggest the following reputable sites as a good place to start sourcing information, we strongly recommend your speak with your breast cancer doctor or nurse about the relevance of any information you find, to your own particular situation.